nono6493/overlays/README.md

  List of overlay/games now available in this repository :

+	* Bubble Bobble (Taito) - Based on the original cabinet bezel
 	* Carnival (Sega/Gremlin) - Original including some elements from the cabinet bezel.
 	* Caveman Ninja (Data East) - Original including some elements from the cabinet bezel.
 	* Express Raider (Data East) - Based on the original cabinet marquee